anoma/juvix-docs/docs/tutorials/learn.md

 --8<------ "docs/tutorials/learn.juvix:map-rfor"
 ```

-The iterators are just ordinary Juvix functions which can be used with
+The iterators are just ordinary higher-order Juvix functions which can
-the iterator syntax.
+be used with the iterator syntax.
 In fact, the `map` function from the
 standard library can also be used with the iterator syntax.
+The
-The expression
+expression

 ```juvix
 map (x in l) body